curblr/curblr-spec/examples/complex_examples.md

 The examples below include the regulation described by the sign, as well as sample GeoJSON coordinates and location properties.

-# Time limited parking with permit exemption
+# Time limited parking with permit exemption, planned to take effect 2020-02-20
 Any vehicle may park at this location, but vehicles without an 'F' or 'N' permit are limited to 2 hours between 9am and 6pm Monday through Friday.
 (The sign does not indicate whether parking is permitted outside of the specified time range - the "default" rule must be determined based on local context.)

 ### **Sign**